 x character instead of a

 How to add a favicon to your website

 A favicon is an image that is used to represent a website.

 You’ll often see favicons in your browser’s address bar, tabs, bookmarks or other overview screens.
-Here’s an example.
+Here’s an example in Chrome on macOS: